abstra-app/bus/README.md

 Designed with simplicity and performance in mind, Bus uses a straightforward declarative language for declaring access control, making it an ideal choice for infrastructure and security engineers, CTOs, and tech leaders who value easily auditable, secure, and scalable solutions.

+🚧 This is a work-in-progress project.
+Please, reach out at help@abstra.app before using it in production.

 ## Features

 - **Easily Auditable**: All access logs are concentrated in a single source, making auditing a breeze.